UMCUGenetics/Epi2Me_wf-human-variation/README.md

 This repository is a fork of the ONT epi2me-labs wf-human-variation workflow.
 It contains UMCU specific changes to be able to run the wf-human-variation workflow on the UMCU compute environment.

+## Build containers

+Before running the wf-human-variation workflow make sure that the required containers are build on the HPC using `build_containers.sh`.
+Make sure that the `tags` match the `tags` in nextflow.config.

 ## Run wf-human-variation on UMCU HPC

 Modify the following sbatch script to run the wf-human-variation workflow on the UMCU HPC.
 Make sure to replace all the placeholders indicated by `<>`.